reed-adept/ArnlMogsSwitchExample/README.md

 both GPS and Laser localization manually before switching to them for the first time (for Laser, use "Localize to Point".
 For GPS, use "DriveForHeadingBegin" and "DriveForHeadingEnd". the localization tasks will not work if they remain "uninitialized".)

+To display the Custom Commands in MobileEyes, either right-click on the toolbar, and enable "Advanced", or open the Custom Commands window from the Tools menu.

+To display the Custom Details in MobileEyes, enable "Details" and "Custom Details" via the View menu.

+`arnlMogsSwitchServer` will also log useful information via its output or log file.